-Paris Agreement

-The Paris Agreement, adopted within the United Nations Framework Convention on Climate Change (UNFCCC) in December 2015, commits all participating countries to limit global temperature rise to well-below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C, to adapt to changes already occurring, and to regularly increase efforts over time.
+Paris Agreement The Paris Agreement, adopted within the United Nations Framework efforts over time.

+Convention on Climate Change (UNFCCC) in December 2015, commits all participating countries to limit global temperature rise to well-below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C, to adapt to changes already occurring, and to regularly increase that are designated for a clearly defined activity or set of activities, such as the construction of a gas-fired power plant, a wind or solar project, or energy efficiency projects.
-Project finance

-On-balance sheet loan or equity (private) with known use of proceeds that are designated for a clearly defined activity or set of activities, such as the construction of a gas-fired power plant, a wind or solar project, or energy efficiency projects.
+Project finance On-balance sheet loan or equity (private) with known use of proceeds outcomes.

-Scenario analysis

-A process of analyzing future events by considering alternative possible outcomes.
+Scenario analysis A process of analyzing future events by considering alternative possible

-Science-based reduction targets (SBTs)
+Science-based reduction targets

+(SBTs)